praton1729/praton_maze_blog/_posts/2020-04-11-Exploring-kernel-code-with-vim.md

 title: "Exploring Kernel code with vim"
 ---

-## Problem statement

-Since the Linux kernel has a huge code database we need an efficient way to browse the source code in vim.
+Here the problem statement is since the Linux kernel has a huge code database we need an efficient way to browse the source code in vim.
 For example we want to jump to function definitions, function calls, macro definitions etc. inside the code used for cross compiling for a particular architecture.
 Here I have taken the example of arm64 since that is the architecture I deal with everyday.
 This finer details in this article would make sense after significant exploration of kernel code.

 Main differences between Linux kernel and regular C project (from developer's point of view) are next: